 Don't let the filing deadline sneak up on you

-Have your tax forms printed in advance, and be sure you know whether you can file business taxes online or mail your returns instead.
+- Have your tax forms printed in advance, and be sure you know whether you can file business taxes online or if you’ll have to mail your returns instead.

-Tax returns can also be time-consuming to complete, especially if you are new to filing business tax forms.
-Have all your business tax documentation in the same place, including a complete listing of any allowable expenses.
+- Since tax returns can be time-consuming to complete, make it easy on yourself by keeping all your business tax documentation in the same place, including a complete listing of any allowable expenses.

-Consult with a licensed tax professional to ensure you are not missing any steps and maximize your deductions.
+Consult with a certified professional accountant (CPA) or licensed tax professional to ensure you take all the right steps and maximize your deductions.

-NEXT insurance has helped more than 420,000 small businesses find the right business insurance coverage at an affordable price.
+NEXT has helped more than 300,000 small businesses find the right business insurance coverage at an affordable price.